fredflinch/Cyber-Challenge-Hour/README.md

 # Cyber Challenge Hour
 A collection of challenges to help any aspiring cyber analysts learn.
+All challenges are designed to take a low skilled cyber analyst approximately an hour to complete however this is just a guideline, more or less time may be required depending on the challenge and the analyst.
+The goal for all challenges is to either collect the flag from the challenge OR answer the series of provided questions.
+The goal of the project is tease the brain of defensive analysts with short, fun challenges ranging from basic offensive techniques, malware analysis and forensic artifact analysis.

+Check back periodically to see new updates and challenges as they are created.

 **Note:** Most applications displayed here are insecure by design for training purposes, **DO NOT** use code here in production applications